Attorneys for People Injured in Daseke Trucking Accidents

 The National Highway Traffic Safety Administration (NHTSA) states that truck accidents in the United States often involve:

-- Driving under the Influence - Operating a motor vehicle after consuming too much alcohol or taking illegal drugs can create a dangerous situation for everyone sharing the roadway.
+- Driving under the Influence - Operating a motor vehicle after consuming too much alcohol or taking illegal drugs can create a dangerous situation for everyone sharing the roadway, possibly taking a life.

 - Driving Drowsy- Operating a commercial vehicle over long hours can cause drowsy driving, which could lead to catastrophic harm to innocent victims.

-- Aggressive Behavior - Aggressive movement, including traveling at excessive speeds or reckless driving, could result in severe injuries of the wrongful death of innocent victims.
+- Aggressive Behavior - Truckers' aggressive movement, including traveling at excessive speeds or reckless driving, could result in severe injuries or the wrongful death of innocent victims.

-- Distracted Driving - Trucker should avoid the trappings of driving over an extended time, like talking on their mobile device or sending text messages, which could lead to distracted driving.
+- Distracted Driving - The trucker should avoid the trappings of driving over an extended time, like talking on their mobile device or sending text messages, which could lead to distracted driving.

 File a Compensation Lawsuit for a Truck Accident-Related Personal Injury or Wrongful Death Case

-Filing a truck accident claim is the first legal remedy available to injured victims to ensure they can receive financial compensation for their damages, including:
+Filing a Daseke trucking accident claim is the first legal remedy available to injured victims to ensure they can receive financial compensation for their damages, including:

 - Hospital costs, medical expenses, and bills associated with rehab and therapy